TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-cancelswitchreenablesubscription.md

 1. Go to the [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) page.
 2. You may need to scroll to the right.
 Under status will show you the current state of the subscription.
 3. If the status reflects **Disabled** then the subscription is canceled.<br>
-   Allow up to 30 minutes for the subscription status to update in the portal.
+   Allow up to 30 minutes for the subscription status to update in the portal.<br>
+   For more information, see **Recommended Documents**

 ### What is the difference between cancelling and deleting a subscription?

 To delete a subscription the subscription must be cancelled first.
 After your subscription is cancelled, Microsoft waits 30-90 days before permanently deleting your data in case you need to access it or you change your mind.
 We don’t charge you for keeping the data.
-To learn more, see [Microsoft Trust Center – How we manage your data](https://www.microsoft.com/en-us/trust-center/privacy/data-management)
+To learn more, see [Microsoft Trust Center – How we manage your data](https://www.microsoft.com/en-us/trust-center/privacy/data-management).

 ### Delete free trial subscription